xi/mfbs/README.md

-mfbs (motherfuckingbootstap) is CSS microframework inspired by [twitter bootstrap](https://getbootstrap.com/) and
+mfbs (motherfuckingbootstap) is a CSS microframework inspired by [twitter bootstrap](https://getbootstrap.com/) and
 <http://bettermotherfuckingwebsite.com/>.